smiller807/CSC120-A4/README.md

  -  to implement `TrainRequirements.java`
  -  an `Engine`
  -  an `ArrayList` to keep track of the `Car`s currently attached
- -  a constructor `Train(FuelType fuelType, double currentFuelLevel, double fuelCapacity, int nCars, int passengerCapacity)` which will initialize the `Engine` and `Car`s and store them
+ -  a constructor `Train(FuelType fuelType, double currentFuelLevel, double fuelCapacity, int nCars, int passengerCapacity)` which will initialize the `Engine` and `Car`s and store them (please do not add additional parameters to your constructor)
  -  a few accessors:
      -  `public Engine getEngine()`
      -  `public Car getCar(int i)` to return the `i`th car